-Britney Spears: Lifetime Sets Date For Star’s Biopic, Production Does NOT Have Brit’s Blessing
+Britney Spears: Lifetime Sets Date For Star’s Biopic, Production Does Not Have Brit’s Blessing

 Initially the pair were keeping their romance on the down low, but have been more public with their affection over the past month which solidifies that they are truly in a relationship.

-(Feature Image by Jason LaVeris/Getty Images]
+[Feature Image by Jason LaVeris/Getty Images]